Air Emissions Inventory (EI) Schedule, Directions, Help and FAQs

 - Can device or process IDs be changed?

 No. Once a device or process is created, its ID is created and cannot be changed.
-However, a device and/or process can be deleted and then recreated under another ID if necessary.
+However, a device and/or process can be end-dated and then recreated under another ID if necessary.

 - How is a facility's name changed?